BuckMusic/morse_code_read_textfile_from_microSD/README.md

 this is a starting point to make this project

 I hope to include more of the code that I have accumulated for this subject soon

+## I am interested in expanding this project to sort out an app or applet to brows the web or open up emails and listen to the content in morse code